-Pricing and availability details for higher-capacity T-Mobile iPhone 5 models surfaceAlex Wagner - Deputy Managing Editor, News Desk
+Pricing and availability details for higher-capacity T-Mobile iPhone 5 models surfaceAlex Wagner - Editorial Director of News and Content

 March 26 turned out to be a pretty big day for both T-Mobile and Apple, as it was announced that T-Mobile will finally begin selling the iPhone in its stores.
 The magenta carrier said that it will begin offering the iPhone 5 in stores and online on April 12, with pricing set at $99.99 for the down payment and then 24 additional monthly payments of $20 each.
 One topic that T-Mo didn't go into detail on, though, is the availability and pricing of the higher-capacity iPhone 5 models.
 Thankfully for anyone interested in snagging a T-Mobile iPhone 5, that information has come out today.

 According to our amigos at TmoNews, T-Mobile will be selling the 16GB, 32GB and 64GB versions of the iPhone 5.
 However, only the 16GB model will be available in stores.
 That means that anyone interested an iPhone 5 with additional storage will need to purchase a unit from T-Mobile's website.
 Here are the pricing details for all three models, which have been confirmed with T-Mobile: